zachfalcone/Team-5-Final-Project/README.md

 <ul>
 <h3> Objects </h3>
-<li> Doors - when character steps on door trigger, door opens. </li>
+<li> Doors - When character steps on door trigger, door opens. </li>
 <li> Particles - Unlocks the next level and sends the character to Portals. </li>
 </ul>